This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The psychology behind pricing that makes foreigners feel it's "cheap"

-A 1,500 yen fan sells better than a 500 yen fan.
+The 1,500 yen folding fan sells better than the 500 yen folding fan.

-Japanese-style fans can be purchased in the United States for 3,000 to 5,000 yen.
+Japanese-style fans can be purchased in the US for 3,000 to 5,000 yen.

-The psychology at work is that "1,500 yen in Japan is a great bargain."
+The psychology at work is that 1,500 yen in Japan is a great bargain.

-① 1200-1800 yen zone (40% of monthly sales)
+① 1200-1800 yen zone(40% of monthly sales)

 The perfect price for a "nice little souvenir"

-② 2500-3500 yen zone (30% of monthly sales)
+② 2500-3500 yen zone(30% of monthly sales)

 "Gifts for special people" price range